← Back to Blog

 Key Takeaways

 Audience definition is the single biggest driver of validation quality.
-Companies using detailed segmentation are 60% more likely to exceed profit targets (Bain & Company, 2018).
 The same product tested against two different audience segments can produce wildly different purchase intent scores, and that difference is exactly the insight you're paying for.

 Broad targeting averages out strong signals with noise.
 Consider a premium dog treat subscription at $39/month.
 Tested against "dog owners aged 18-65," it scores a middling 3.2 out of 5.
 But break that audience apart and the picture changes.